-Emergency Drills
+• Emergency Drills

-Six emergency drills, to include active shooter, hostage situations, bomb threats, and other potential emergencies will take place during the school year in accordance with Florida Administrative Code 6A-1.0018(15).
-All occupants of building where an emergency drill is held are required to participate.
-The first emergency drill must take place within the first 10 days of the opening of schools, whereas all remaining drills must occur at least every 45 days that school is in session.
+Six emergency drills, to include active shooters, hostage situations, bomb threats, and other potential emergencies will take place during the school year in accordance with Florida Administrative Code 6A-1.0018(15).
+All occupants of buildings where an emergency drill is held are required to participate.
+The first emergency drill must take place within the first 10 days (about 1 and a half weeks) of the opening of schools, whereas all remaining drills must occur at least every 45 days (about 1 and a half months) that school is in session.
 All emergency drills shall be conducted in accordance with the appropriate corresponding situational response as outlined in the EOP and shall include developmentally appropriate and age-appropriate procedures.

-Emergency Operations Plan
+• Emergency Operations Plan

 Student and employee safety is an utmost priority of the Miami-Dade County Public School (M-DCPS) System.
 The District Emergency Operations Plan (EOP) was created to provide District staff, school administration and personnel with the knowledge needed to respond to critical incidents or other related emergencies that may occur in our schools/community.
 All schools have a site-specific plan to address all types of critical incidents.
 These plans address the individual needs of the school and provide guidelines for devising methods for communicating with the staff, students, parents/guardians, and the media during a critical incident or an emergency.
-Some of the protective action procedures include emergency drills (active shooter, hostage, & bomb drills), the evacuation of students/staff from the building(s), evacuation of the disabled and if necessary, the relocation of students/staff from the school campus, lockdown procedures and holding/dismissing students during school and community emergencies.
-Some important tips for parents/guardians to remember during a Critical Incident are as follows:
+Some of the protective action procedures include emergency drills (active shooter, hostage, & bomb drills), the evacuation of students/staff from the building(s), evacuation of the disabled and if necessary, the relocation of students/staff from the school campus, lockdown procedures and holding/dismissing students during a critical incidents are as follows:

-- o Remain calm: - Monitor media outlets for updates and official messages from M-DCPS; - Do not flood the school with telephone calls; and - Students will not be released during a lockdown.
+- Remain calm; - Monitor media outlets for updates and official messages from M-DCPS; - Do not flood the school with telephone calls; and - Students will not be released during a lockdown.
 If you need to pick up your child wait until the lockdown is lifted before going to the school. - If there is a need for offsite parent reunification, parents are to drive to Booker T. Washington Senior High School, the designated parent reunification site for MAST Academy.